dhananjaypai08/Two-Way-Integration/README.md

 - Install NGROK on your computer
 - Start the ngrok terminal
 - Write ```ngrok http 8000```
+- Copy this public endpoint and paste it in stripe webhook public endpoint field

 This would give a public endpoint mapped to localhost:port=8000

 Add STRIPE_WEBHOOK_SECRET=[your webhook secret here]